susom/realtime-randomization/README.md

 This module uses some core REDCap methods not documented for EM usage.
 As a result, there is a higher chance future updates to REDCap could affect this project.
 Use of this module should be tested before/after each upgrade.

 ### Fixes
 2021-12-13 Fix to empty value checking so '0' (e.g. as stratum or allocation value) is treated as not empty.
-2021-04-26 Fixed a bug where smart-variables using the instrument name were failing
+2021-04-26 Fixed a bug where smart-variables using the instrument name were failing 2023-02-21 Updating framework to version 7 and releasing version 1.0.2